meghanadelman/mineralwells-schools-trails/README.md

-# weatherford-schools-trails
+# Mineral Wells Schools and Trails
-Map of school locations and hikes in Weatherford, TX.
+Map of school locations and hikes in and around Mineral Wells, TX.

 ## Project Contents